 The two most important thins to check about your backlinks are whether the link is still functioning well (i.e. it’s not a broken link), and the overall quality/authority of the incoming link.
 However, you can also check for other factors like click-through rate (how many people actually clicks on your links), ROI from each link (if you spent any money in link building), and so on.

 Also, you should check your competitor’s content and find out who’s giving them backlinks.
 You can ask these sources to also give you their links, for example by asking for a guest posting opportunity or via link-building method.

 So, monitor your link profile and also your competitor’s links.
 This can help significantly in optimizing your backlinks and overall link building strategy: you can determine which one to optimize and which that already performs well.
 Also, you can identify various new opportunities and use them in future link building campaigns.

 However, the quality of the incoming backlinks is now even more important than ever, and we all know how hard it is to get these links from high-quality, authoritative sites.
 So, a performing link-building strategy is now more important than ever.
 You can also work with a startup SEO agency or go for SEO services.

-It’s important to note that any link building strategy should begin with your content’s quality and be a part of your overall digital marketing strategy.
+It’s important to note that any link building strategy should begin with your content’s quality and be a part of your overall digital marketing strategy for your startup.
 No amount of tactics and methods can help low-quality, spammy content in getting links, and on the other hand, informative and relevant content will always get links sooner or later.
-You can discuss your strategy with marketing consultant to make sure you are not missing important tactics.
+You can discuss your strategy with a marketing consultant to make sure you are not missing important tactics.